sodascience/metasyn/docs/source/privacy_guide.rst

 .. admonition:: Disclaimer

-    The software metasyn and this privacy guide are provided as is and any repsonsibility for disclosing privacy sensitive information is disclaimed, whether this is due to misuse, omission, bugs or any other reason.
+    The software metasyn and this privacy guide are provided as is and any responsibility for disclosing privacy sensitive information is disclaimed, whether this is due to misuse, omission, bugs or any other reason.

 Luckily, metasyn gives you the opportunity to audit the exact information that will be released with your